 Bristol to Cardiff on one charge?

-We took the Giant Road-E+ 1 Pro to Bristol to see if we could ride it back to Cardiff on one charge.
+We took a Giant Electric Road Bike to Bristol to see if we could ride it back to Cardiff on one charge.
 Riding mostly Sustrans cycle routes and country lanes, our planned route was 100 km (62 miles) with 460m (1500ft) of elevation.
 This Giant is much faster rolling and gives a more aerodynamic profile than an urban electric bike.
 With slick 32c tyres, carbon forks and seatpost with Shimano Ultegra gearing it is already a high-spec road bike.